Adelaide Film Festival: Film Lab: New Voices

 In 2021, the Film Lab: New Voices initiative was launched by the South Australian Film Corporation and the AFF, in collaboration with Mercury CX.
 This program supports emerging filmmakers, with three teams selected for mentoring over an 11-month development period and one team then selected for funding to complete a low-budget feature film which is premiered at the next AFF.

 The low budget sci-fi thriller Monolith was announced as being the first project funded by the initiative.
 The winning team, comprising director Matt Vesely, producer Bettina Hamilton and writer Lucy Campbell, were given six months to develop, shoot and edit their film, which premiered at the 2022 Festival to much acclaim.
 Monolith, which features Australian actress Lily Sullivan, has since gone to screen at pop culture festival SXSW and will receive a general cinema release in mid-2023.

 The second project to be funded by the initiative was animated comedy Lesbian Space Princess, by writers and directors Emma Hough Hobbs and Leela Varghese and producer Tom Phillips.
-The film premieres at the 2024 Adelaide Film Festival.
+The film premiered at the 2024 Adelaide Film Festival.

+The third film to be funded is a horror film titled The Debt, is led by First Nations creatives.
+The team comprises co-writers Pearl Berry and Piri Eddy, director Johanis Lyons-Reid, and producer Lilla Berry.
+The Debt was in production in South Australia as of January 2026.